There are now 3 possible online modes for units:

 - Have submitted all assessment items in the unit;

 - Have achieved a mark between 45 and 49 for the unit overall, or the same mark in any failed component item in the unit; and

 - No finding of academic misconduct has been made against them in the unit concerned.

 Additionally student may apply for supplementary assessment in any unit which is the final unit required for graduation in there course and where they have achieved a mark between 45 and 49 for the unit overall, or the same mark in any failed component item in the unit.

 - Dr Seng Khee Gan

 - IMED5311 Integrated Medical Practice 2 Part A (ID 4770) and IMED5312 Integrated Medical Practice 2 Part B (ID 4771) or RMED5311 Integrated Rural Medical Practice 1 (ID 4648) and RMED5321 Integrated Rural Medical Practice 2 (ID 4650)

 Approved quota: 240—210 domestic and 30 international

-- Student are required to achieve a pass in the unit overall, AND a pass in the combined written examinations, AND a pass in the in training assessment, AND a pass in the OSCE, AND a pass in the PBA, AND a pass in the portfolio component, AND a pass in the procedural skills log, in order to pass the unit.
+- In order to pass the unit, students are required to achieve a pass in the unit overall, AND a pass in the combined written examinations, AND a pass in the in training assessment, AND a pass in the OSCE, AND a pass in the PBA, AND a pass in the portfolio component, AND a pass in the procedural skills log.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.